GS Europe – Policy for Managing Conflicts of Interest in Connection with Investment Research

-The Goldman Sachs Group, Inc. (together with its affiliates, “Goldman Sachs” or the “firm”) produces investment research as defined in accordance concerning equities and related products and certain fixed income securities within its Global Investment Research Division (“GIR”).
-All such research concerning specific securities produced by GIR should be regarded as investment research for the purposes of COBS 12.2.
-Research produced within GIR which does not make any recommendation concerning specific securities, such as research that discusses macro-economic trends or strategy, and reports or sales commentaries produced by sales and trading personnel, should not be regarded as investment research for purposes of this Policy Statement.
+The Goldman Sachs Group, Inc. (together with its affiliates, “Goldman Sachs” or the “firm”) produces independent investment research within its Global Investment Research Division (“GIR”).
+All such research containing investment recommendations produced by GIR should be regarded as investment research for the purposes of COBS 12.2 and Article 36(1) of MiFID II Org Regulation.
+Research produced within GIR which does not contain an investment recommendation concerning specific securities, such as reports or sales commentaries produced by sales and trading personnel, should not be regarded as investment research for purposes of this Policy Statement.

-There are no credit analysts located in our European offices.
+There are no credit analysts located in Goldman Sachs Europe offices.
 However, credit research is available to clients globally, and some credit analysts produce research on non-United States issuers.
 Credit research is produced in accordance with firm policies and procedures designed to satisfy U.S. FINRA Rule 2242.

-This Policy Statement is adopted by GSI and unless otherwise stated is consistent with the firm’s global policies.
+This Policy Statement is adopted by GSI and GSBE and unless otherwise stated is consistent with the firm’s global policies.

 A. Statement of our Investment Research Principles